BIM Coordination

 Execution

-Define coordination scope
+Define the coordination scope

-Coordinate from verified models
+Coordinate the models

 Review, resolve, and deliver